 How It Works

-The reader device may be in sleep mode due to inactivity.
-If so, the seller must wake the reader by pressing the small button on the edge.
-Read Square Contactless and Chip Card Reader Troubleshooting
+The Reader might be in sleep mode due to inactivity.
+If so, the seller must wake up the Reader by pressing the small button on the edge.
+For more information, see Square Contactless and Chip Card Reader Troubleshooting.

-Reader SDK returns the transaction details (or error details) to the mobile application.
-If the user does not choose New Sale, or anything else on the Transaction Complete screen, the Reader SDK checkout flow automatically completes after 2 seconds.
+The Reader SDK returns the transaction details (or error details) to the mobile application.
+If the user doesn't choose New Sale, or anything else on the Transaction Complete screen, the Reader SDK checkout flow automatically completes after 2 seconds.

 The mobile application displays the transaction results.

-At some future time, Reader SDK is deauthorized (such as, when the user signs out of the application).
-To ensure that no data is lost, Reader SDK cannot be deauthorized if there are pending transactions waiting to be synced.
+At some future time, the Reader SDK is deauthorized (such as when the user signs out of the application).
+To ensure that no data is lost, the Reader SDK cannot be deauthorized if there are pending transactions waiting to be synced.

 Checkout configuration options include:

-By default, Reader SDK accepts card tenders, does not accept split tenders, requires a signature, and disables tipping.
+By default, the Reader SDK accepts card tenders, doesn't accept split tenders, requires a signature, and disables tipping.

-In addition to the general transaction details (such as, purchase totals and tender details), successful Reader SDK checkout responses can include up to two unique Square-issued IDs:
+In addition to the general transaction details (such as purchase totals and tender details), the Reader SDK checkout responses can include up to two unique Square-issued IDs:

-When the checkout flow fails (or is canceled), Reader SDK returns user displayable error details (an error code and message) and debugging information (a debug code and message) rather than a transaction summary.
+When the checkout flow fails (or is canceled), the Reader SDK returns user-displayable error details (an error code and message) and debugging information (a debug code and message) rather than a transaction summary.